-Any person who violates any provision of this chapter shall be guilty of a violation as defined in Article 10 of the New York State Penal Law, and shall, upon conviction, be subject to a fine of not more than $250 or to imprisonment for not more than 15 days, or both such fine and imprisonment.
-Each week's violation shall constitute a separate and distinct offense and after two offenses, the fine shall be raised to no more than $500.
+Any person who violates any provision of this chapter shall be guilty of a violation and shall, upon conviction, be subject to the penalties in Chapter 1, Article II, General Penalty, of this Code, except that each week's violation shall constitute a separate and distinct offense and, after two offenses, the fine shall be raised to no more than $500.

 Compliance with this chapter may also be compelled and violations restrained by order or by injunction of a court of competent jurisdiction.

 In case any outdoor furnace/boiler is erected, constructed, altered, converted or maintained or any outdoor furnace/boiler is used in violation of this chapter or of any ordinance or other regulation made under authority conferred thereby, the proper local authorities of the Town, in addition to other remedies, may institute any appropriate action or proceeding to prevent such unlawful erection, construction, reconstruction, alteration, conversion, maintenance or use of an outdoor furnace/boiler to restrain, correct or abate such violation; to prevent such use of an outdoor furnace/boiler; or to prevent any illegal act, conduct, business or use, in or about such outdoor furnace/boiler, and upon the failure or refusal of the proper local officer, board or body of the Town to institute any such appropriate action or proceeding for a period of 10 days after written request by a resident taxpayer of the Town so to proceed, any three taxpayers of the Town residing in the district wherein such violation exists, who are jointly or severally aggrieved by such violation, may institute such appropriate action or proceeding in like manner as such local officer, board or body of the Town is authorized to do.